lasanthamudalige/api-based-dictionary/README.md

 * [Usage](#usage)

 ## General info

-Using start button user can start to type top paragraph and after the countdown it will show how many words and characters user typed.
+Once user enter a word the program will a description about that word and if there are any images it will show that too.

 ## Technologies
 Project is created with: